mkht/PSOpenAI/Docs/Start-ThreadRun.md

 Position: Named
 ```

-### -Tools
+### -Functions
-Override the tools the assistant can use for this run.
+A list of functions the model may call.
+Use this to provide a list of functions the model may generate JSON inputs for.

 ```yaml
 Type: IDictionary[]